Skip to main content

 Staff Support

-1. The AASB and all of its committees and affiliated groups are supported by the Director, Auditing and Assurance Standards Board and such other staff as required.
+1. The AASB and all of its committees and affiliated groups are supported by the Director, Auditing and Assurance Standards and such other staff as required.

 Funding